ibarwick/firebird_fdw/README.md

     'updatable':
         Boolean value indicating whether the table is updatable.
 Default is `true`.
         Note that this overrides the server-level setting.

+    'estimated_row_count':
+        Integer indicating the expected number of rows in the Firebird table, or rows which would be returned by the statement defined in 'query'.
+If not set, an attempt will be made to determine the number of rows by executing "SELECT COUNT(*) FROM ...", which can be inefficient, particularly for queries.

 The following column-level option is available: